-It is crucial that you check the final version of the Settlement Agreement to make sure you are happy with all the terms including the compensation to be paid.
+It is crucial that you check the final version of the agreement to make sure you are happy with all the terms including the sum of money to be paid.
 Once the Settlement Agreement has been signed, it cannot be changed and you will have no further claim against your employer.
-Thus, the final version should be read in full.
+So it is important you read the final version in full.

-We set out below a list of the more common issues that need to be thought about when negotiating the draft Settlement Agreement:
+We have set out below a list of the more common issues that you need to think about when negotiating a settlement agreement.

 - Outstanding salary

 - Outstanding holiday, car allowance, expenses, bonuses and/or commission payments

 - Notice pay

 - Any compensation due (injury to feelings, personal injury, defamation)

 - Any compensation due for new restrictive covenants or confidentiality restrictions